 Raw mushrooms in a breading mixture.

-Then Fry – I lay the mushrooms in a single layer in the air fryer basket.
+Fry – I lay the mushrooms in a single layer in the air fryer basket.
 Don’t let them touch!
-For super crispy mushrooms it’s important they each have a bit of space to cook properly (I get it).
+For super crispy mushrooms, it’s important they each have a bit of space to cook properly (I get it).
 Otherwise, the air from the fryer can’t circulate around and get every side crisp.

 Battered mushrooms in the air fryer basket.